This is the multi-page printable view of this section. Click here to print.

 Table.
 Environment Variable Input Items

-## Check function call **Function Details** page's **Configuration** tab, after calling the **Function URL**, check the environment variable values in the **Log** tab.
+On the Function Details page, after calling the function URL in the Configuration tab, check the environment variable value in the Log tab.

-By linking Cloud Functions and PrivateLink services, you can connect VPCs within the Samsung Cloud Platform and VPCs to services without external internet.
+By integrating Cloud Functions with the PrivateLink service, you can connect VPCs within the Samsung Cloud Platform to other VPCs, and VPCs to services, without using the external internet.

-The data uses only the internal network, which enhances security, and does not require a public IP, NAT, VPN, internet gateway, etc.
+The data uses only the internal network, providing high security, and does not require public IP, NAT, VPN, or an internet gateway.

-To integrate the PrivateLink service, follow the steps below.
+To enable the PrivateLink service, follow these steps.

-5. Click the Edit button of PrivateLink Service in Private connection configuration.
-Edit PrivateLink Service popup window opens.
+5. In Private connection configuration, click the Edit button of PrivateLink Service.
+5. PrivateLink Service Edit The popup window opens.

-6. PrivateLink Service Edit in the popup window, after checking the Use item of Activation Status, click the Confirm button.
-In the Configuration tab’s Private Connection Configuration, the PrivateLink Service information is displayed.
+6. PrivateLink Service Edit In the popup window, after checking the Use item of Activation Status, click the Confirm button.
+6. Configuration tab’s Private connection configuration displays PrivateLink Service information.

 CategoryDetailed description